Oklahoma Law Enforcement Memorial

 Henry C. Morrison - Detective

-Tulsa Police Department
+Tulsa Police Department April 23, 1933

 Henry Morrison, 52, had been in law enforcement almost twenty years, having served as an officer in Coffeyville, Kansas and as a Deputy Sheriff in Okmulgee County before joining the Tulsa Police Department on May 4, 1932.

 On Sunday, April 23, 1933, Detective Henry Morrison and his partner, J.A.
 Mellin, apprehended two men trying to steal a car.
 Detective Mellin placed one suspect in his car to transport him to jail while Detective Henry Morris placed the other suspect, Dave Olinger, in his car.
 When Detective Henry Morrison reached the intersection of second and Kenosha Streets, Dave Olinger attacked Morrison, wrestled Morrison’s gun from him and shot him twice.
-Dave Olinger then guided the car into a near by service station, dumped Detective Henry Morrison’s body in the back seat and shot him two more times killing him.
+Dave Olinger then guided the car into a nearby service station, dumped Detective Henry Morrison’s body in the back seat and shot him two more times killing him.
 Dave Olinger was arrested two hours later.

 Henry Morrison is buried in Snake Creek Indian Baptist Church Cemetery, Okmulgee County, Oklahoma.